skytap/well-architected-framework/operations/Discovery/discoveryecosystems.md

 4. Wait a week or two to collect a month end

-5. Send file in /usr/local/mpg called pninfo\_\<hostname>\_AIX.tar.gz to Skytap
+5. Send file in /usr/local/mpg called pninfo\_\<hostname>\_AIX.tar.gz to {{site.Brand}}

 To connect the data to the Performance Navigator client see above.

 ###### *[Back to the Top](#toc)*
 ## Power Discovery for Linux<a name="NativeLinuxDiscovery"></a>

-***NOTE***: ***Linux operating systems do NOT collect hardware and performance data by default.
-Skytap uses the HelpSystems Performance Navigator to automate the collection of hardware and performance for Linux across all platforms using open source nmon for Linux.
+***NOTE***: ***Linux operating systems do NOT collect hardware and performance data by default. {{site.Brand}} uses the HelpSystems Performance Navigator to automate the collection of hardware and performance for Linux across all platforms using open source nmon for Linux.
 This data will show how your current hardware is configured and how it is being used.
-This data will be used to then optimize the configuration in the Skytap environment.***
+This data will be used to then optimize the configuration in the {{site.Brand}} environment.***

 ### Option 01: collect historical nmon data<a name="historicnmon2"></a>